contexttesting/zoroaster/README.md

 ### Context as Alternative Solution

 Think of a test context which can be asynchronously initialised, and asynchronously destroyed.
 The `context` can be reused across multiple test suites at ease.
-This method combines ye olde `beforeEach` and `afterEach` into a controlled state for each individual test case.
+This method combines the `beforeEach` and `afterEach` into a controlled state for each individual test case.
 Just have a look at some of the examples below.

-A recommended structure us to have `spec` and `context` directories.
+A recommended structure is to have `spec` and `context` directories.

 ```fs
 # an updated project structure